Fatima-Irshaid/Udacity-Project3/README.md

 Post Your Work on GitHub

 ### Description
 This project is designed to demonstrate the proficiency in using Git and GitHub for version control with a simulated workflow to refactor Project 2.
+By  creating a GitHub repository and a local repository, making multiple branches, and making edits to files on those branches  Then committing the changes to the respective branches and pushing them to the remote repository on GitHub

 ### Files used
 bikeshare.py